ArcheType: A Novel Framework for Open-Source Column Type Annotation using Large Language Models: ArcheType: Methods and System

 Previous works such as~\cite{Chung2022ScalingIL} have proposed simply discarding all answers which are not an exact match for a label in the set, and measuring performance with respect to exact matches only.
 Another na\"{i}ve solution is to simply map all non-matching answers to a default \texttt{null} class.

 However, we find that such approaches tend to underrate what the model actually provides, particularly in the CTA context.
 Often, the LLM's `best guess' can be reasonably remapped to an answer in the provided label set.
-Formally, we frame label remapping as a function
+Formally, we frame label remapping as a function $REMAP(\sigma_L) : \Sigma_* \rightarrow L$.
 In other words, the REMAP function is responsible for mapping arbitrary output strings (that are outputs of the LLM) to some specific label in the label set $\sigma_L \in L$.
-We explore multiple approaches, and find that the optimal approach varies depending on the LLM and whether we are in a fine-tuned or zero-shot domain.
+We explore multiple approaches, described below, and find that the optimal approach varies depending on the LLM and whether we are in a fine-tuned or zero-shot domain.